mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/digitizer.rst

                                                 # Other file-formats can be still uploaded

-**Anmerkungen:** At this time, a "thumbnail" directory is created, which includes a smaller version of an image file.
+**Notes:** At this time, a "thumbnail" directory is created, which includes a smaller version of an image file.
 In future development this will be changed.

 A possibility to show the uploaded images is the image-element.